 1. The Vodka Soak

-You can actually just wipe your feet with this mix too, because both wiping and soaking has the same effect and potency in getting rid of foot odor.
+You can actually just wipe your feet with this mix too because both wiping and soaking have the same effect and potency in getting rid of stinky feet.

 For wiping, simply wipe your feet down with a washcloth that has been soaked in vodka, which helps to kill bacteria and gets rid of any foul odor.